What is an Average SAT Score And How Do SAT Scoring Percentiles Work?

 What is the Average SAT Score?

-According to 2020 College Board Annual Report, the average SAT score is 1051 with scoring of 528 on the Evidence-Based Reading and Writing section and 523 on the Math section.
+According to the College Board SAT Suite Annual Report, the average SAT score is 1050 in 2022 with scoring of 529 and 521 on the Evidence-Based Reading & Writing and Math sections, respectively.
+This is the lowest average score since the testing format changes of 2016.

 What is National Average SAT Score?